Sriram-20/Manhattan-Distance/README.md

 # Terminal Command Line
 main.py -  The file that hold the main program without GUI, only logic of the program

+To run - python main.py

 test.py -  A test file that contains 15 test cases.

+To run - python test.py

 # GUI
 gui_main.py -  Entry point of the program, this file kickstart the program